jianglicalifornia/Notes/eng_crawler.md

 - There is no big difference between BFS and DFS.
 Choose based on the specific needs.

+- Cache: Redis
+	- Be careful about the cache size.
+Since the two queues increasing exponentially, it may take lots of memories.

 ## Storage

 ## Overview